cunidev/gestures/README.md

-# Gestures 0.1
+# Gestures
-This software is NOT ready for release yet!
+A minimal Gtk+ GUI app for libinput-gestures

 Use:
 - `./make.sh` to make an executable in /build